Estimating Conditional Mutual Information for Dynamic Feature Selection: Experiments

 Next, we applied our method to three image classification datasets.
 The first two are subsets of ImageNet \citep{deng2009imagenet}, one with $10$ classes (Imagenette, \citealt{Imagenette}) and the other with $100$ classes (ImageNet-100, \citealt{Imagenet100}).
 The third is a histopathology dataset (MHIST, \citealt{wei2021petri}), comprising hematoxylin and eosin (H\&E)-stained images obtained by extracting diagnostically-relevant tiles from whole-slide images (WSIs).
 The task is to predict the histological pattern as either a benign or precancerous lesion.
 WSIs have extremely high resolution and are infeasible for direct use in any classification task, making them a potential use case for DIME to identify important patches.
 The images in all three datasets are $224 \times 224$, and we view them as $d = 196$ patches of size $16 \times 16$.
 We explore different architectures for the value and predictor networks, namely ResNets \citep{he2016deep} and Vision Transformers (ViTs) \citep{dosovitskiy2020image}.
 We use a shared backbone in both cases, with each component having its own output head.
 Classification performance is measured using top-1 accuracy for both ImageNet subsets, and with AUROC for the histopathology task.

 \textbf{Exploring modern architectures.} As an initial experiment, \Cref{fig:architecture} compares the ResNet and ViT architectures for the Imagenette and ImageNet-100 datasets.
-We use DIME to conduct this analysis, because its discriminative approach lets us seamlessly plug in any network architecture.
+We use DIME to conduct this analysis because its discriminative approach lets us seamlessly plug in any network architecture.
 Across both datasets, DIME's penalized version outperforms the budget-constrained version, and we find that ViTs significantly outperform ResNets.
 This can be attributed to the ViT's self-attention mechanism: this architecture is better suited to handle information spread across an image, a property that has made ViTs useful in other applications with partial inputs \citep{naseer2021intriguing, jain2021missingness, salman2022certified}.
 Given their superior performance, we use ViTs as backbones in subsequent experiments where possible.
 This includes DIME, CAE and Argmax Direct, but Hard Attention lacks this flexibility because it uses a recurrent module to process subsets of image regions.

-Next, \Cref{fig:image} compares DIME to the baselines across multiple feature budgets, using the penalized stopping criterion that performed best in \Cref{fig:architecture}.
-DIME outperforms the baselines for all feature budgets, with the largest gains observed for Imagenette.
+Next, \Cref{fig:image} compares DIME to the baselines across multiple feature budgets.
+DIME with the penalized stopping criteria outperforms the baselines for all feature budgets, with the largest gains observed for Imagenette.
 Notably, we achieve nearly $97\%$ accuracy on Imagenette with only $\sim\!\!15/196$ patches (7.7\%).
-The Argmax Direct baseline is most competitive with DIME, but the Hard Attention baseline shows a larger drop in performance.
+The Argmax Direct baseline is competitive with DIME, but the Hard Attention baseline shows a larger drop in performance.